fuzzerakos/research/malloc_patch/README.md

 # Mitigating modern day heap attacks with a simple check.
+[Not reviewed]

 `_int_malloc` already has a check for the size of a chunk that is about to be removed from fastbin (`malloc(): memory corruption (fast)`).